cassini1010/documentations/docs/pyinstaller.md

 ## Hiding the Source Code

 The bundled app does not include any source code.
 However, PyInstaller bundles compiled Python scripts (`.pyc` files).
-These could in principle be decompiled to reveal the logic of your code.
+These could in principle be de-compiled to reveal the logic of your code.

 If you want to hide your source code more thoroughly, one possible option is to compile some of your modules with [Cython](http://www.cython.org/).
 Using Cython you can convert Python modules into C and compile the C to machine language.
 PyInstaller can follow import statements that refer to Cython C object modules and bundle them.